 Lecture, laboratory.
 An introduction to the principal features of the composition and structure of the earth.
 Topics include the nature of minerals and rocks, surface and deep earth processes, mineral and energy resources, and plate tectonics.
 Laboratory fee.
-Credit will not be given for both GEOL 1001 and GEOL 1005.
+Credit is not given for both GEOL 1001 and GEOL 1005.

 GEOL 1002.
 Historical Geology.
 4 Credits.

 Lecture, laboratory.
 An introduction to the history of the earth.
 Topics include sedimentary environments, plate tectonics, origin of life, and evolution.
 Laboratory fee.
 Prerequisite: GEOL 1001 or GEOL 1005.

 GEOL 1005.
 Environmental Geology.
 4 Credits.

 Lecture, laboratory.
 An introduction to the impact of geology on the environment, with emphasis on the relation of people and society to natural environments; population evolution, natural hazards, and mineral resources.
 Laboratory fee.
-Credit will not be given for both GEOL 1001 and GEOL 1005.
+Credit is not given for both GEOL 1001 and GEOL 1005.

 GEOL 2106.
 Oceanography.
 3 Credits.

 The ocean with its many environments represents the last largely unexplored frontier on earth.
 Origin of the ocean systems and plate tectonics, ocean habitats and their biota, marine hydrology and ocean currents; air–sea interaction and climate control; ocean mapping techniques; environmental regulations covering marine resources.
 Laboratory fee.
 Prerequisite: GEOL 1001 or GEOL 1005.

 GEOL 2111.
 Mineralogy.
 4 Credits.

 Lecture and laboratory.
 Introduction to the crystallography and chemical systematics of rock-forming and ore minerals.
 Exercises emphasize the analysis of mineralogic data and the paragenesis of mineral assemblages.
 Laboratory fee.
 Prerequisites: GEOL 1001 or GEOL 1005; or permission of the instructor.